codefordharma/awesome-history/README.md

 - https://www.ox.ac.uk/admissions/undergraduate/courses/course-listing/history-ancient-and-modernn
 - https://history.virginia.edu/full-course-catalog

-## List of People who are actively working in the field of sanskrit
+## List of People who are actively working in the field of history

-## List of all the educational institutes in sanskrit domain
+## List of all the educational institutes in history domain